kbrucely/AWSCloudCreator/README.md

 - all private subnets use nat gateway for outbound internet, all public use internet gateway
 - main.tf file defined with example networks
 - basic security groups created
-- next up: explore vpn connectivity options into the mgmt network
+- modules added for openvpn access server standup in mgmt network with notes